gouldmatt/treenomial/cran-comments.md

 ## Resubmission
 This is a resubmission with the following changes:

-* Limit the maximum threads used in tests and examples to be never greater than two.
+* expanded the package description field to be one paragraph

+* changed the two plot functions to ensure that user options in par() are not changed

+* updated and unwraped more examples from \donttest{ } blocks

 ## Test environments
 * local OS X Mojave install, R 3.6.1